spotlightpa/poor-richard/content/news/2025-09-26-SPLIRISHGIFTS0925.md

 But academic studies of such missions across the globe have found mixed results and questioned whether they are a good use of public resources.

 “For public support to be justified, we have to make a case that there are positive spillovers from these relationships. … We have not established the presence of spillovers and this remains a subject for further research,” one <a href="https://www.swinburne.edu.au/media/swinburneeduau/research/research-centres/cti/working-papers/CTI-Working-Paper-1-17-Entering-Global-Production-Chains.pdf">2017 working paper</a> on trade missions concluded.

+<em>This story was updated to include more of state Sen. President Pro Tempore Kim Ward’s statement.</em>